- The Scholarly Letter

 Written by The Critic & The Tatler

-Can Franz Kafka’s ‘Researches of a Dog’ teach us anything about research and knowledge production?
+Can Franz Kafka’s ‘Investigations of a Dog’ teach us anything about research and knowledge production?

 The story, at its core - at least from our reading of it, is about the pursuit of truth - an investigation into the nature of the world, albeit from a dog’s perspective.
 It follows an elderly dog reflecting on his lifelong quest to answer the question: where does the food that dogs eat come from?
 His search for answers, however, is constrained by the scientific traditions and assumptions of dogdom.